NURS 7037 Midwifery as a Profession

 Coordinator Athena Sheehan Opens in new window

-Description This unit introduces students to the profession of midwifery.
+Description This subject introduces students to the profession of midwifery.
 It explores: the meaning of birth; the historical and social contexts of birth; and the role of the midwife through the continuum, from early beginnings to its current legal and professional standing.
 Within a legal and ethical framework, the Australian College of Midwives (ACM) philosophy and role of the midwife will be explored.
 Students will also be required to discuss and critically analyse current models of midwifery care.

 School Nursing & Midwifery